Sporting CP B: History

-Sporting CP had a B-team which competed in the third tier from 2000 to 2004.

-Prior to the end of the 2011–12 football season in Portugal, seven clubs in the Primeira Liga announced their interest in constructing a B team to fill the six vacant places available to compete in the Segunda Liga for the 2012–13 season.
-Of those seven, five clubs were selected to take part in the competition considering their position in the 2011–12 Primeira Liga, as well as Marítimo, since they had already a B team competing.
-The LPFP, the organism responsible for the professional football in Portugal, announced that for the clubs to compete in the 2012–13 Segunda Liga they would have to pay €50,000.
-In addition, they had to comply with new rules regarding player selection in which each 'B' team must have a squad of a minimum of ten players who were formed at the club's academy as well as having an age requirement between 15 and 21 years old.
-The LPFP also went on to saw that the clubs are unable to compete in cup competitions as well as gaining promotion due to the possibility of playing the senior team.
-Each 'B' team may have three players above 23-years old.
+Sporting CP had a B-team which competed in the third tier of the Portuguese football league system from 2000 to 2004.
+This original iteration of Sporting CP B was the 1st club in the senior domestic career of footballing legend Cristiano Ronaldo, where he made his domestic senior competition debut in a 2–1 away loss against Sport Clube Lusitânia on 1 September 2002, in the Azores (his official debut ever for a senior team had already happened on 14 August 2002 during a game of Sporting Portugal’s main team against Inter Milan in the playoff round of the UEFA Champions League).

-In late May 2012, it was officially announced that the six Primeira Liga clubs' B teams would compete in the 2012–13 Segunda Liga which would increase the number of teams in the league from 16 to 22 as well as increasing the number of games needed to play in one season from 30 games to 42 games.
+In late May 2012, it was officially announced that six Primeira Liga clubs' B teams would compete in the 2012–13 Segunda Liga including Sporting's B team.
+This would increase the number of teams in the league from 16 to 22 as well as increasing the number of games needed to play in one season from 30 games to 42 games.
 Sporting B's first season back ended with a best-ever fourth place, under managers Oceano and later José Dominguez.

 After the announcement of the creation of an under-23 championship in February 2018, club president Bruno de Carvalho announced the end of Sporting CP B.

 After the dismissal of Carvalho in August 2018, Sousa Cintra reverted the former's decision, subscribing the reserve team to the new season in the Campeonato de Portugal (Portuguese football's third tier), but he later gave up, with Santa Iria replacing Sporting CP B.